oslohaskell/stack-presentation/presentation.md

 - Should be committed together with the rest of the project (and the `.cabal` file)

 ^ To build your project, stack uses a stack.yaml file in the root directory of your project as a sort of blueprint.
 That file contains a reference, called a resolver, to the snapshot which your package will be built against.

 ---

-# Installing programs and libraries outside of a project

-- Global: `~/.stack/global-project/stack.yaml`
-- To install a library or an executable, simply run `stack install lens`
-- Binaries get a symlink in: `~/.local/bin`
-- Using a stack-installed ghc:

-    $ stack ghc
-    $ stack ghci

----

-# Precompiled packages

-^ Explicit sandboxing is not required by stack.
-All builds are automatically isolated.
-You won’t accidentally corrupt your installed packages with actions taken in other projects.

-    $ stack build
-    lifted-base-0.2.3.6: configure
-    lifted-base-0.2.3.6: build
-    lifted-base-0.2.3.6: copy/register
-    network-2.6.2.1: copying precompiled package
-    iproute-1.5.0: configure
-    primitive-0.6.1.0: copying precompiled package
-    regex-posix-0.95.2: copying precompiled package
-    regex-compat-0.95.1: copying precompiled package
-    Progress: 5/32

----